 Ad Exchange: In a digital marketplace called an ad exchange, marketers and publishers can directly buy and sell ad inventory.
-A middleman is not used in ad exchanges.
+Ad exchanges do not involve the use of a middleman.

 Ad network: Publishers and advertisers found it extremely challenging to handle the purchasing and selling of ad inventories as the digital advertising market exploded in the late 1900s and early 2000s.
-Ad network’s ability to route transactions though they gave the order to this turmoil.
+Despite having given the order, ad networks caused turmoil by routing transactions.

-Ad exchange: Ad networks have simplified the media buying process, but publishers often had unsold inventory that they had to sell at lower prices.
+Ad exchange: Despite the fact that ad networks have simplified the media buying process, publishers are still struggling with the issue of selling unsold inventory at discounted prices.

 How does it Function?

-Ad Network: Ad networks are typically organisations that aggregate and curate a publisher’s ad inventory and sell it to advertisers for a commission.
-Ad networks take care of advertisers by segregating ad inventory based on criteria such as demographics, behavioural traits and context.
+Ad Network: Ad networks are typically organizations that aggregate and curate a publisher’s ad inventory and sell it to advertisers for a commission.
+Furthermore, ad networks cater to advertisers by segregating ad inventory based on criteria such as demographics, behavioral traits, and context.
 Ad inventory is bought and sold in bulk.

-Ad Exchange: In the technological sense, an ad exchange is a platform that permits participation in the transaction from advertisers, agencies, demand-side platforms (DSP), publishers and supply-side platforms (SSP).
-Due to the real-time, software-based sale of ad impressions, the media buying process is extremely transparent.
+Ad Exchange: In the technological sense, an ad exchange is a platform that permits participation in the transaction from advertisers, agencies, demand-side platforms (DSP), publishers, and supply-side platforms (SSP).
+Additionally, due to the real-time and software-based sale of ad impressions, the media buying process is highly transparent.